Navigation

 Buy your starter equipment first

-Tip: If you're playing a Cleric, Paladin, or Druid, visit the Training Guild and learn the Heal spell straight away.
+Tip: If you're playing a Cleric, Paladin, or Druid, visit your class guild and learn the Heal spell straight away.
 It costs very little and will save your life more times than any weapon.
 Click the spell in the guild's list to purchase it.

 Combat Basics